-Commencing from the financial quarter ended 31 March 2020 of the last financial year ended 30 June 2020, the frequency of distribution was changed from quarterly to semi-annually.
+Commencing from the financial quarter ended 31 March 2020 of the financial year ended 30 June 2020, the frequency of distribution was changed from quarterly to semi-annually.

-The Manager believes that the switch of its distribution frequency from quarterly to semi-annually for each six-month period ending 30 June and 31 December will enable the Trust to preserve and better manage its cashflows and achieve savings in terms of cost and administrative resources in view of the unprecedented COVID-19 pandemic.
+The switch of distribution frequency from quarterly to semi-annually for each six-month period ending 30 June and 31 December has enabled the Trust to preserve and better manage its cashflows and achieve savings in terms of cost and administrative resources in view of the unprecedented COVID-19 pandemic.